lbussy/keg-cop/docs/api/index.md

 - **Valid Methods:**  {file}`GET`
 - **Data:**  Ignored
 - **Response:** {file}`200 Ok`
-- **Description:** While not an action per se, this page provides a simple response intended to semaphore the existence of the controller.
+- **Description:** While not an action per se, this page provides a simple response to semaphore the controller's presence on the network.
 - **Error Message:** None

 #### WiFi Reset